lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > juxtaposition, since this overlaps with the notation for function
 > applications).

+Yes, the reviewer is correct that the notation should suggest that Q is a finite set.
+We should fix this.
+[TODO]

+The missing commas were added in an earlier edit.

 > - p.36, l,-2.
 The references should be to Figures 9 and 10, not 4 and 5.

+Oops!
+Fixed.

 > - p.37.
 It appears that "freeze e" can be seen as just syntactic sugar
 > for "freeze e after {} with \x.x".
 Is there any need to treat it
 > explicitly in the grammar or operational semantics?

+That's a great point!
+I think the reviewer is right; we don't have to have E-Freeze-Simple or `freeze e` explicitly.

 > - p.40, l.7. "the lub of those values" does not refer to anything
 > identifiable in the preceding text.
 It should presumably "the LVar's
 > value after the last update" or similar.

+Good catch -- changed to "the contents of the LVar after all updates have been applied."

+[TODO: everything after this.]

 > - p.40, 3.3.
 Unlike for lambda-LVar, a consistent-termination property
 > for lambda-LVish is not even conjectured.
 However, given the same